nilkanta-dev/html-bootstrap-css-jenkins-project/README.md

 The workflow file is located at:  .github/workflows/deploy.yml

  **It performs the following steps**:
 - Checks out the repository
+- Sets up Node environment
-- (If needed) installs dependencies
+- Installs dependencies
 - Builds the project (for static projects, this is optional)
 - Deploys to **GitHub Pages** via [`peaceiris/actions-gh-pages`](https://github.com/peaceiris/actions-gh-pages)